plukacs/lab-governance/Product Dev/Readme.md

 ## Domain: All functions & activities within the Circle

+### Policy: Async governance process
+We use the same Async governance process as TLC
+A pull request becomes eligible for async once it is posted to #visibl on Slack

 ##### Policy: Bugfixing for clients
 Risk of bugs is managed in the planning phase preferably.
 When time is needed for bugfixing it is communicated towards clients transparently, and financially dealt with according to the contract.